Phase 1/2 Study of VS-7375 with Drug Combination in Patients with Advanced KRAS G12D‑Mutated Solid Tumors

 • Be 18 years of age or older.

-• Agree to sign an informed consent form showing you understand the study and will follow its procedures.
+• Agree to sign an informed consent form, which means you understand the study and agree to follow its procedures.

-• Have cancer that can be measured on scans according to the RECIST (Response Evaluation Criteria in Solid Tumors) guidelines, with imaging done within the last 28 days.
+• Have a solid tumor that can be measured on scans (called measurable disease) and have recent imaging done within the last 28 days.

-• Have a solid tumor that tests positive for a KRAS G12D mutation (a specific genetic change that drives the cancer) using a validated laboratory test such as next‑generation sequencing or PCR, with results available before screening.
+• Have a tumor that tests positive for a KRAS G12D mutation.
+This mutation is identified using a laboratory test such as next‑generation sequencing (NGS) or polymerase chain reaction (PCR).

-• Have an ECOG performance status of 0 or 1 (meaning you are fully active or able to carry out light work).
+• Have an ECOG performance status of 0 or 1, meaning you are fully active or able to carry out light work but are still able to walk around.

 • Have adequate organ function, including: